David Pecaut: Legacy

-Pecaut Square, originally Metro Square, is a public space located between Metro Hall and Roy Thomson Hall in Toronto.
-It was renamed after David Pecaut by a unanimous Toronto City Council vote in April 2011.
+Pecaut Square, originally Metro Square, is a public space located between Metro Hall and Roy Thomson Hall in downtown Toronto.
+It was renamed after David Pecaut by a unanimous Toronto City Council vote in April 2011 reflecting his significant contributions to Toronto's civic development.

 Personal life

-Pecaut married Helen Burstyn in 1990 and had four children.
+Pecaut married Helen Burstyn in 1990 and had four children, including filmmaker Bec Pecaut.

 Death

 He died of colorectal cancer in Toronto on December 14, 2009, at the age of 54.